For a breath of fresh air and a taste of traditional Finland, hop into a wooden rowboat 12 metres long.

 Opportunities to join one of these crews obviously depend on location, with most clubs and boathouses located on lake- or shoresides in southern and eastern Finland.
 Many groups are sponsored by companies, part of fitness promotion projects typical of modern enterprises; others are vestiges of the original congregational rowers, with the boats owned and maintained purely by local enthusiasts.
 Crews also gather at regattas held throughout the country, testing their skills against each other and enjoying the community of like-minded spirits partaking in this essentially traditional Finnish survival skill.

 Though the season begins at the end of May, most events are held in July and August.
-The largest single regatta is the Sulkava Rowing Race from July 7 to 10, with around 7,000 participants.
+The largest single regatta is the Sulkava Rowing Race in early July, with around 7,000 participants.

 By Anthony Shaw, June 2011